The plight of the Amesterdam Albatros is fraught with challenges at every turn.

-There is the hazard presented by long line fishing, which kills tens of thousands of sea birds a year, including all types of albatrosses.
+There is also the hazard presented by long line fishing, which kills tens of thousands of sea birds a year, including all types of albatrosses.

-Here’s a video showing long line fishing.
+Here’s a video showing long line fishing in practice.

 These fishing methods are employed primarily to catch tuna, but end up catching these poor albatrosses as well.